fmerg/pymerkle/README.md

 and _consistency-proofs_) and performing _inclusion-tests_.
 It supports all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
-It further provides flexible mechanisms for validating the Merkle-proofs and thus easy verification of encrypted data.
+It further provides flexible mechanisms for validating Merkle-proofs and thus easy verification of encrypted data.

 It is a zero dependency library (with the inessential exception of `tqdm`